JitenPalaparthi/victoria-secrets-training-golang/notes.md

 - If you dont want to break the flow , similar to removing break in other programming languages, you can impose fallthrough keyword.
 - removing break in other programming languages is equal to giving fallthrough
 - fallthrough can also lead to false negative.
+- switch statement can also work on types.Types are evaluated from any variable

+# arrays

+- the type of an array contains its length as well.
+That means arr:=[5]int ; The type is not int,the type if [5]int
+- type inference is applied to arrays as well
+- to get lengh of array use len(arr1)
+- to get cap of array use cap(arr1); But cap is of no use for array since the array is a fixed size data type

+# string and loops

+- for loop on string gives byte by byte value
+- for range loop on string gives character by character. range loop can cleaverly understand unicode character.

 # Misc